 Work - Past & Present

-After 10 years working in bars, clubs and restaurants I decided to move away from that industry and from 2008 to 2012 I worked for a spiritual teacher and mentor who was based in the U.K. but had a large following in the U.S. I became her business manager and had a small team of staff working with me.
+After 10 years working in bars, clubs and restaurants I decided to move away from that industry and from 2008 to 2012 I worked for a spiritual teacher and mentor who was based in the UK but had a large following in the US.
+I became her business manager and had a small team of staff working with me.
 I learnt a lot about launching and selling products and courses online (CD sets, mp3s, 1:1 mentoring, group mentoring, large group online courses).
-I also organised and promoted a number of talks, workshops and retreats in the U.K., Norway, and the U.S., and gained further experience in website development, email marketing, social media, accounting, powerpoint presentations, audio and video editing, managing group calls and large webinars using GoToMeeting/Webinar.
+I also organised and promoted a number of talks, workshops and retreats in the UK, the US, and Norway.
+I gained further experience in website development, email marketing, social media, accounting, powerpoint presentations, audio and video editing, managing group calls and large webinars using GoToMeeting/Webinar.

-Since 2012 I have enjoyed working with a variety of different clients: a career coaching company, an author, a contemporary painter and poet, an art curator, several musicians, a yoga teacher, a garden designer, a charity raising money for a school in Tanzania, and several others...
+Since 2012 I have enjoyed working with a variety of clients: a career coaching and recruitment business; an author; a contemporary painter; an architect; an art curator; a yoga teacher; a garden designer; a charity raising money for a school in Tanzania; and others.
 I still work with many of these clients on different levels depending on what they need, some of them just need website development, but a number of them need regular help organising, launching and promoting their events or products.
 For example, I currently do a variety of regular jobs for my artist client Simon Chinnery, who I've been working with for around 5 years: website development; designing business cards and leaflets; online advertising and social media; email newsletters; organising and promoting art exhibitions; transcribing/editing poetry; selling prints and paintings; photo & video editing etc.

 If you need a new website or some web development, or if you're looking for some general help with your project or business on a one-off or regular basis, please get in touch.